🔼The name Puteoli: Summary

 The Latin name Puteoli (or rather the Greek variant Potioloi) occurs only once in the Bible, namely in Acts 28:13.
 After Paul and company's three month stay with Publius of Malta, they continued their — highly allegorical and Homeric — journey toward Italy, by boarding an Alexandrian ship that sported Dioscuri as its figurehead.
 From Malta they trekked to Syracuse, Sicily, then Rhegium on Italy's southern mainland and finally arrived at Puteoli, which is modern Pozzuoli near Naples, situated on the west coast of Italy, about 270 kilometers from Rome.
 At Puteoli they met otherwise unmentioned brethren with whom they stayed for a week, and "thus to Rome" they went, as it says in Acts 28:14.

-Puteoli had began its life as a Greek colony named Δικαιαρχια (Dikaiarchia), meaning something like "Old Justice" or "Just Government" (see the names Dike and Aristarchus).
+Puteoli had begun its life as a Greek colony named Δικαιαρχια (Dikaiarchia), meaning something like "Old Justice" or "Just Government" (see the names Dike and Aristarchus).
 It was Romanized in 194 BC and quickly grew into a huge port city, with specific facilities for Alexandrian grain ships.
 It's not clear whether Paul took the famous Appian Way to Rome or boarded a ship to the formidable port of Rome named Ostia (where in 1961 the ruins of the oldest synagogue outside Israel was discovered; it dates from the reign of Claudius).

 In 37 AD, as part of a publicity stunt, emperor Caligula had a more than 3 kilometer long, floating and temporary bridge built from Puteoli, and rode his horse across it.
 Puteoli is more famous, however, for its volcanic sand, pozzolana, which formed the basis for concrete and in turn allowed for Rome's signature building fetish.